bhagatabhijeet/empmanager/README.md

 Emp.
 Manager is a CLI application to view and manage the departments, roles, and employees.

 ## Demo
+* This is around 12 minutes of end to end demo.
+Please watch till end for all the operations.
+---
 ![Demo](https://github.com/bhagatabhijeet/empmanager/raw/master/readme_assets/empmanagerDemo.gif)

 ## Installation